GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 Note that [tensorflow requires us to use cuDNN v6](https://www.tensorflow.org/install/install_linux).
 [You can download this library from nvidia](https://developer.nvidia.com/rdp/cudnn-download), which will require to register as a a developer with them.
 The registration is free.

 Download `cuDNN v6.0 Library for Linux`.
 This should put a `.tgz` archive on your machine.
-But we want that file to live on the GCE instance.
+But we want that file to live on the Compute Engine instance.
 Luckily, it is easy to make this transfer.
 Assuming that the file got downloaded to your `!/Downloads` directory, run the following command **from your own machine and not from the VM**:

 ```bash
 gcloud compute scp ~/Downloads/cudnn-8.0-linux-x64-v6.0.tgz cifar10-estimator:~/